Garth and Gill Green

 High water tables over recent years have stopped work on clearing pond mace in the winter when we are legally allowed to work in the pond

-We have had some large Willows coppiced and made log piles for wildlife.
+We had some large Willows coppiced and made log piles for wildlife.
+Other trunks were carved into the big toadstools in use at the play area.

 In 2021 a snowdrop walk was instigated as a community project when contributions of snowdrops in the green were planted along the footpath.
 75 additional clumps were planted in 2022 and 50 more in 2024